muratk5n/thirdwave/en/README.md

 really launch a MENA hydrogen economy, Matthes points to a key piece of infrastructure that could come about through international collaboration.
-A pipeline connecting the eastern Mediterranean with Europe would be the kind of ‘Marshall Plan’ project [Cornelius Matthes, CEO of Dii Desert Energy] has in mind.
+A pipeline connecting the eastern Mediterranean with Europe [is being considered].
 While natural gas pipelines in the western Mediterranean currently link Algeria, Tunisia, and Morocco to Spain, Portugal and Italy, there is no pipeline in the east.
-But a hydrogen-capable pipeline there could be a breakthrough for NEOM and others.
-Matthes says that within a 300-kilometre radius of Sharm el-Sheikh (where the COP 27 conference will occur this fall) are places with potential 100+ GW production potential in Saudi Arabia, Egypt, and Jordan"
+But a hydrogen-capable pipeline there could be a breakthrough for NEOM and others..
+[W]ithin a 300-kilometre radius of Sharm el-Sheikh (where the COP 27 conference will occur this fall) are places with potential 100+ GW production potential in Saudi Arabia, Egypt, and Jordan"

 ---